 Milwaukee Bucks' All-MECCA Team picks

-When the Bucks announced last month that, in celebration of the team's 50th anniversary, they would play a game at the MECCA this season, it got us to thinking about Milwaukee arenas and basketball history – especially as the franchise's future venue is being built just down the street from its previous two buildings.
+When the Bucks announced over the summer that, in celebration of the team's 50th anniversary, they would play a game at the MECCA this season, it got us to thinking about Milwaukee arenas and basketball history – especially as the franchise's future venue is being built just down the street from its previous two buildings.
 Who were the best players from the old MECCA years?
 What about those from the more recent Bradley Center era?

 The MECCA hosted some of the best basketball Milwaukee's ever seen – from the 1971 NBA Championship to the stretch of seven straight division titles in the '80s – during its time as the Bucks' home court (1968-88).
 Since the team's move to the Bradley Center in 1988, there's been significantly less success – though the 2001 Eastern Conference Finals team had plenty of individual talent, and the current squad has shown the league huge potential.